Guangzhou Gymnasium

 The Guangzhou Gymnasium (广州体育馆 (Guǎngzhōu Tǐyùguǎn)) is an indoor arena in Guangzhou.
 The arena is used as a concert venue and for sporting events such as arena football, basketball, badminton and table tennis.
 It was constructed between 11 February 1999 and opened on 30 June 2001, with a seating capacity of 10,000.
-It was designed by Paul Andreu.
+It was designed by Paul Andreu. it covers an area of 240,000 square meters and has a construction area of nearly 100,000 square meters.
+It was selected as the 2003 China Construction Engineering Luban Award (National Quality Project).
+Currently, Guangzhou Gymnasium is one of the main venues for various major sports events, large-scale events, concerts, cultural performances, and conferences and exhibitions in South China.